Apq/Apq.Cfg/docs/site/en/guide/index.md

 # Introduction

-Apq.Cfg is a powerful, flexible, and high-performance .NET configuration management library.
+Apq.Cfg is a powerful, flexible, and high-performance .NET configuration library.

 ## Features